Ostel (Berlin)

-Ostel is a hostel in Berlin.
-Located in an original Plattenbau, it is decorated in the style of Ostalgie.
-Sometimes in 2020, it has closed down.
+Ostel was a hostel in Berlin.
+Located in an original Plattenbau, it was decorated in the style of Ostalgie.
+Sometime in 2020, it has closed down.

 It was inaugurated on 1 May 2007, and is decorated in the style of East Germany.
 Clocks display the time in Moscow, Beijing and Havana and the rooms are decorated with photographs of Erich Honecker.